OpenAgenda/wordpress/README.md

 #### `openagenda_get_event_image( $size = 'thumbnail', $uid = '' )`

 Returns the HTML used to display an event image.
 You get the same result with `openagenda_get_field()`, passing in `thumbnail` or `image` as first parameter. `thumbnail` size is 200px by 200px by default. `image` size is 600px wide by default.

+If you use the CloudImage integration, this function also accepts an array of CloudImage arguments instead of a size string slug as its first parameter.
+For example, you can pass in `array( 'width'=> 500, 'height' => 500, 'grey' => 1 )` to display a 500px by 500px grayscale image, processed by CloudImage.

+Using this requires you to signup for an account at [https://cloudimage.io](https://cloudimage.io), and fill in the corresponding API key setting in the *Integrations* settings of the plugin.
+Documentation for the accepted arguments can be found at [https://docs.cloudimage.io/go/cloudimage-documentation-v7/](https://docs.cloudimage.io/go/cloudimage-documentation-v7/)

 The returned HTML is passed through the following filter : `apply_filters( 'openagenda_event_image', $html, $uid, $size )`.